Overview

 really generous features with them.
 Webull investors enjoy a very high

-Individual Retirement Accounts: Both investment firms offer IRA’s.
-Webull has traditional and Roth versions, while Fidelity goes further with accounts for small businesses.
+Individual Retirement Accounts: Both investment firms offer IRAs.
+Webull has traditional, Roth, and rollover versions, while Fidelity goes further with accounts for small businesses.

 DRIP Service: Customers at both firms can sign up for dividend reinvesting on stocks and funds.